bittricky/yt-random-video/README.md

 **Add the Script Code**:

-- Copy the YouTube Enhancer script code provided below and paste it into the TamperMonkey script editor:
+- Copy the YouTube Random Video script code provided below and paste it into the TamperMonkey script editor:

 **Save the Script**: